Italy: Ancient and Modern

 Example Excursions and Activities:

-- Ancient manuscript library at St. Nilo’s Abbey in Grottaferrata
+- Guided tour of Exarchic Greek Abbey of St. Mary and the Ancient manuscript library at St. Nilo’s Abbey in Grottaferrata

 - Engaging with the bustling art scene of the Trastevere neighborhood